thraxil/.emacs.d/README.markdown

 	 $ sudo apt-get install emacs-snapshot emacs-snapshot-el

-After that, cloning this repo and starting emacs the first time installs all the necessary packages automatically.
+After that, cloning this repo and starting emacs the first time installs all the necessary packages automatically. (some of the packages expect various other unix tools to be available, eg `goimports` for Go-mode stuff; so this clearly isn't comprehensive).

 ### features